 PUT THE FIVE FLAVORS TO WORK FOR YOUR HEALTH:

 You might also enjoy:

 - Using Herbal Tinctures for Natural Health Support

 - Panax Ginseng for Balance, Vitality & Focus

 - Yu Ping Feng San Recipes for Respiratory & Immune Support

-Written by Ingrid Bauer, M.D., M.S. and Benjamin Zappin, L.Ac.: With experience that bridges Western and Eastern medicine, Ingrid Bauer brings rigorous scientific knowledge to Five Flavors Herbs.
-A graduate of the UC Berkeley/UCSF Joint Medical Program and the American School of Herbalism in Santa Cruz, CA, Ingrid integrates plant-based medicine into mainstream healthcare.
+Written by Ingrid Bauer, MD, MS and Benjamin Zappin, LAc: With experience that bridges Western and Eastern medicine, Ingrid brings rigorous scientific knowledge to Five Flavors Herbs.
+A graduate of the UC Berkeley/UCSF Joint Medical Program and the American School of Herbalism in Santa Cruz, California, Ingrid integrates plant-based medicine into mainstream healthcare.
 She is passionate about bringing holistic care to people from all walks of life.
-Her master’s research focused on Latino health beliefs and traditional medicine at a bilingual clinic in Oakland, CA, and she teaches workshops about herbal medicine at conferences and schools.
-Five Flavors Herbs co-founder Benjamin Zappin is one of the Bay Area's most respected and knowledgeable herbalists and a licensed acupuncturist.
-With over 20 years of experience, Benjamin synthesizes his deep knowledge of Chinese and western herbal medicine with modern medical perspectives to create effective herbal formulas and treat patients.
+Her master's research focused on Latino health beliefs and traditional medicine at a bilingual clinic in Oakland, California, and she teaches workshops about herbal medicine at conferences and schools.
+Five Flavors Herbs co-founder, Benjamin, is one of the Bay Area's most respected and knowledgeable herbalists and a licensed acupuncturist.
+With over 20 years of experience, Benjamin synthesizes his deep knowledge of Chinese and Western herbal medicine with modern medical perspectives to create effective herbal formulas and treat patients.
 He serves patients through Paeonia Integrative Medicine.